 As mentoring is an important dimension of the quartet program, quartet members coach and perform with students who are part of the Young Artists Initiative (those of high school age and younger).

-The Vera Quartet is in its first season as quartet in residence at the Curtis Institute of Music.
-In 2018–19 the quartet appears with pianist Peter Serkin on the Curtis 20/21 Ensemble series and with piano faculty member Meng-Chieh Liu on the Curtis Presents series.
-The group travels to the Intimacy of Creativity festival in Hong Kong as part of the festival’s ensemble in residence from Curtis.
+The Vera Quartet is in its second season as quartet in residence at the Curtis Institute of Music.
+In 2019–20 the quartet appears with piano faculty member Meng-Chieh Liu in performances across the United States for Curtis on Tour, the Nina von Maltzahn global touring initiative.

-The Vera Quartet’s members hail from Spain, Cuba, and the U.S., and share a deep commitment to exploring and programming the music of their roots, in juxtaposition with the great masterworks of the string quartet repertoire.
+The Vera Quartet shares the uniquely democratic dynamic of a string quartet with diverse audiences, both within and beyond the concert hall.
 Winner of the 2018 Astral Artists National Auditions, the quartet has also received grand prizes at the Plowman Chamber Music Competition and the Chamber Music in Yellow Springs Competition for Emerging Professional Ensembles, top prizes from the M-Prize Chamber Arts Competition, and the St. Lawrence String Quartet Prize from the Wigmore Hall International String Quartet Competition.
 In 2017 the group participated in the Robert Mann and Juilliard string quartet seminars, and was selected by NPR’s Performance Today as a Young Artist in Residence.

 Curtis is grateful to the donors who provided generous funding to pilot the school's string quartet program: Henry Arnhold, Nina Baroness von Maltzahn, Bob and Gina Mundheim, and Phil and Eli Taylor.